How To Turn a $5 Horse Bet Into $100

 Post time betting odds reflect actual gambling activity on each horse.
 As more bets are placed on him, his odds will become shorter.
 If bettors decline to wager on him, his odds will grow longer.

-Here's a tip: If Slow Poke drops from 50/1 betting odds to 20/1 odds or less in a matter of seconds, this means someone somewhere has just put a significant wager down on him, maybe even in the millions.
-He either knows something that you don't, or he's had one too many mint juleps.
+Here’s a tip: If Slow Poke drops from 50/1 betting odds to 20/1 odds or less in a matter of seconds, this means bettors somewhere put down significant wagers on the horse.
+They either know something that you don’t, or they’ve had one too many mint juleps.

 Playing It Safe